nilsonrossi/django-bpmn-engine/doc/bpmn/tasks.rst

 task*.

 With DMN, business analysts can model the rules that lead to a decision in an easy to read table.
-Those tables can be executed directly by SpiffWorkflow.
+Those tables can be executed directly by py_bpmn_engine.

 This minimizes the risk of misunderstandings between business analysts and developers, and allows rapid changes in production.